pacotine/dijkstra-a_star-mapper/README.md

 ### Image-map reader
 #### Mona Lisa
 Images contain RGB-colored pixels that can be converted to HSB/HSV in order to obtain the *brightness* of a pixel.
-Then each pixel reprents a vertex of a valuated graph whose edges have as their value the intensity difference between pixels.\
+Then each pixel represents a vertex of a valuated graph whose edges have as their value the intensity difference between pixels.\
 Here you can see a black and white image of Mona Lisa (`256x387`) and A* algorithm searching for the shortest path (the *most enlightened* path) between the top-left corner to the bottom-right corner.

 https://github.com/user-attachments/assets/65010f9a-74ff-49d5-a1f8-33c9fc8d2837